 After evaluating several translation management software vendors, the company chose Smartling because of its holistic solution – offering both technology and translation services – that provides speed- to-market, quality content and cost effectiveness, enabled by the advanced technology the company was looking for.

-With Smartling’s Global Fluency Platform, the company automated and streamlined its translation process, resulting in an 18 percent reduction in total translation costs per month, is now managing more than a dozen languages across Europe and Asia and improved its time-to-market by 90 percent.
+With Smartling’s Translation Management Platform, the company automated and streamlined its translation process, resulting in an 18 percent reduction in total translation costs per month, is now managing more than a dozen languages across Europe and Asia and improved its time-to-market by 90 percent.
 The company estimates that the elimination of ancillary fees and the reduction in translation turnaround and delivery time will save it in excess of $1 million over a three-year period, as it handles more than one million words a year.

 Visit Smartling’s Resources Page to access all three success stories as well as other valuable content including white papers, ebooks, videos, and product briefs.